Navai-Suleymanli/Weapon-Sway/README.md

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-Acknowledgments
+Feel free to customize and modify this README file to suit your specific project needs but provide a refference to my name like this:

 This script was inspired by [insert inspiration here].
 Special thanks to [insert names] for their contributions and support.

-Feel free to customize and modify this README file to suit your specific project needs.